-FTB enforces strict printing rules for paper returns: NO MORE TEXT-MODE FACSIMILES!
+FTB enforces strict printing rules for pαper returns: NO MORE TEXT-MODE FACSIMILES!
 At the end of 1997, the FTB banned all use of non-graphic forms for tax returns, including all supporting schedules and forms.
 This means that you now have only the following options for filing:

 - Computer-printed graphics using HowardSoft's Windows or Laser printing.
 (Standard and Premium Level versions contain graphics for all forms; Economy Level version contains graphics for only Form 540.) - 2.
-Electronic filing using the e-file capability that is built into all Standard and Premium Level versions of our California software. - Computer-printed data on plain paper, photocopied using transparent overlay versions of HowardSoft's graphic forms.
+Electronic filing using the FTB e-file (no longer built into the software because the FTB no longer allows 3rd-party transmitters like PDP). - 3.
+Computer-printed data on plain paper, photocopied using transparent overlay versions of HowardSoft's graphic forms.
 (This is a viable option for those who use the Economy Level or do not have a compatible printer.) - 4.
 Fill-in by computer of FTB forms using the pdf files available from the FTB at www.ftb.ca.gov/forms (since nearly all forms for Form 540 returns are available there in a fill-in format).
 This option requires you to enter on the FTB forms the data you see on our facsimile or draft printouts, or our on-screen PREVIEW of them.
-(This is a labor-intensive option for those who use the Economy Level or do not have a compatible printer.) - 5.
-Hand-prepared forms using the pre-printed FTB official forms.
+(This is a labor-intensive option for those who use the Economy Level or do not have a compatible printer.) - Hand-prepared forms using the pre-printed FTB official forms.
 (This is also a labor-intensive option, but may suit you if you can write faster than you can type.)